andrew-saydjari/andrew-saydjari.github.io/content/projects/CloudCovErr/index.md

 +++
 title = "CloudCovErr.jl"
-description = "A pipeline for debiasing and improving error bar estimates for photometry on top of structured/filamentary background." template = "post.html" date = 2021-12-01
+description = "A pipeline for debiasing and improving error bar estimates for photometry on top of structured/filamentary background" template = "post.html" date = 2021-12-01